vish18maske/CLIAtm/README.md

 * Clone the project on local
 * Run npm install command in root folder
 * Open commant prompt in any location and run following commands
+* For linux os open Cmd on root folder and run node commands.js instead of "atm" which mentioned in below

 ### Executing program